syoon2/COMP3811_data/hadoop/README.md

 ## Copy files to HDFS

-There is a docker volume named 'words' mapped to the /mnt folder on the container's file system.
+There is a docker volume named *words* mapped to the `/mnt` folder on the container's file system.
-Copy input files from the container's /mnt folder to the /input folder on HDFS
+Copy input files from the container's `/mnt` folder to the `/input` folder on HDFS
 ```
 hduser@c1631ce569e8:~$ hdfs dfs -put /mnt/*.txt /input
 ```